aliabooof/embedded_System_Online_Diploma/Second tem/unit 7/Sections_Labs/Interfacing LCD and KEYPAD on stm/readme.md

 ## Software Requirements

+Ensure you have the following software tools and libraries installed:

 - [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) (or your preferred STM32 development environment)
 - STM32 HAL library
-- Keil, IAR, or other IDE if you prefer a different development environment
+- Keil, IAR, or another IDE if you prefer a different development environment
 - Git (optional, for cloning the repository)

 ## Getting Started